Plotnus/Azrael/docs/Azrael.md

 Over all the player should feel in control.
 If they ever fail they should be able to think about how they could have handled the situation differentely to have a better outcome.
 I had this feeling whenever I died in battle ground on my mage in World of Warcraft.
 Players focus should be on the situation and how to manage it, not extraneous information.

+## Rules
+Any change of state needs to be accompanied by visuals, souds, maybe feedback, aka lots of differentiated signifiers.
+This is sort of a polish step, but if we can't think of good signifiers, we should probably boot it.

 ## High Level Mechanics ##
 Hordes of diverse enemies.
 Diverse playstyles.